Here are some of the questions people have asked in their e-mails to Jeanette.

 A: I’m sorry that I cannot pass on information that is given to me.
 People who know me trust that I will send legitimate goods to the troops, and I stand behind what I send.
 I cannot assume responsibility for what someone else might send.

-Q: use a vacuum sealer?
+Q: Can you use tins, popcorn, preservatives or a vacuum sealer?

-Q: take requests for specific cookies?
+Q: Do you take requests for specific cookies?

 Q: What is a “crumb?”